MicrosoftDocs/Viva/Viva/topics/add-topics-app.md

 # Add the Viva Topics app in the Teams Admin Center

-This article covers the steps to deploy the Viva Topics app, which is a custom line of business app for Microsoft Teams and is built using PowerShell provided by Microsoft.
-This app includes the desktop experience only.
+This article covers the steps to deploy the Viva Topics app, which is a custom app for Microsoft Teams.
 When the app is added to Teams, the Viva Topics icon will appear in the left navigation rail of Teams and will direct users to your organization's topic center.

+The app is built using a PowerShell script provided by Microsoft.

 You must be a SharePoint admin and a site owner for the topic center to create the Viva Topics app in PowerShell.
-You must be a Teams admin to upload and add the app in the Teams Admin Center.
+You must be a Teams admin to upload and manage the app in the Teams Admin Center.

 We recommended that global navigation is enabled and customized in the SharePoint app bar so that SharePoint resources appear in Teams.